Disadvantaged

 Waypoint - $5,000

-Thank you to Waypoint's Paul Staller (L), Development Director and Erin George-Kelly (R), Director of Services for Youth & Young Adults for showing us around their
+Thank you to Waypoint's Paul Staller (L), Development Director and Erin George-Kelly (R), Director of Services for Youth & Young Adults for showing us around.

 Farmsteads of New England (Redberry Farm) - $5,000